 It’s no secret that Americans love their pets.
 Pet owners scoop poop, share their beds, and share their money.
 In the last year alone, Americans spent more than $60 billion on their furry friends.
 But just how far would pet owners go to keep their four-legged friends safe and happy?
 Would they save their pooches first in a fire?
+Would they dress them up in Halloween costumes?
 Choose their Siamese cats over a significant other?

 We surveyed 2,000 dog and cat owners on these topics (and many others) to see how seriously pet owners take their roles as fur parents.
 Curious about where — and whether — people draw the line in their devotion to their pets?
 Keep reading!